pyomeca/biorbd/doc/paper/paper.md

 \tau = M(q)\ddot{q} + N(q, \dot{q})
 $$
 where $q$, $\dot{q}$ and $\ddot{q}$ are the generalized coordinates, velocities and accelerations, respectively, $M(q)$ is the mass matrix and $N(q, \dot{q})$ is the bias effect.
-All the inverse dynamics algorithms implemented in `RBDL` are available (including with contact)
+All the inverse dynamics algorithms implemented in `RBDL` are available.

 *Static optimization*: Determine the muscle activations ($\apha$) set that produced a given force set ($\tau$).
 In brief, using a non-linear optimization, it minimizes the muscle activations *p*-norm that matches the $\tau$.